openedx/edx-documentation/en_us/shared/course_components/create_preroll_video.rst

 How Learners Experience a Pre-Roll Video
 =========================================

-When a learner selects any video in the courseware, the defined course pre-roll video might automatically begin to play before the selected video plays.
+When a learner selects any video in the course, the defined course pre-roll video might automatically begin to play before the selected video plays.
 The pre-roll video does not play every time a learner plays any of the course videos.
 Instead, it plays on an infrequent schedule.